Noble-Lab/cascadia/docs/source/getting_started.md

 # Getting Started

+Cascadia is currently only compatible with Linux, but we are actively working on support for Windows and macOS.

 ### Installation

 We recommend using [conda](https://docs.conda.io/en/latest/) to manage dependencies for Cascadia.
 Create a new conda enviornment with: